GhazaFadhlilbaqi/AdvProg-module6/README.md

 If the request is `"GET /sleep HTTP/1.1"`, it also serves `hello.html` with a 200 OK status after a **10-second delay**.
 Otherwise, it serves `404.html` with a 404 Not Found status.
 Since my server is single-threaded, it causes the server to become **unresponsive** to other requests during the 10 second sleep period.

+## Commit 5 Reflection
+Once again, our friendly neighborhood `main.rs` gets another touch-up.
+This time we got him a friend, `lib.rs`, it is basically defining a ThreadPool struct for handling concurrent tasks.
+The server is now multi-threaded, using ThreadPool as a way to handle multiple requests at the same time.
+The thread pool helps prevent the server from being overwhelmed by the number of requests by limiting the number of threads that can be created.
+The server can now handle multiple requests at the same time, now the server doesn't halt anytime the sleep endpoint is requested and the latency problem is solved.